-Orange Screws are the best choice for soft to medium-hard ground.
+Orange Screws are usually the best choice for soft to medium-hard ground.
 Use the case as a handle to drive in, then as a toggle to connect the end loop of the guyline to the eye of the screw.

 When the ground is too hard for an Orange Screw, a Tensa Boomstake can usually be pounded in.
-In softer ground where the titanium stake alone is liable to pull out, add the boom to increase holding power by redirecting the guyline's pull to the end of the boom.
-First insert the stake through the holes in the end of the boom toward the stand, and drive the stake in at an angle to keep the boom horizontal.
-Loop the end of the guyline over the end of the stake and under the tang, then twist the guyline around the boom end as shown left.
+In softer ground where the titanium stake alone might pull out, add the boom to increase holding power by redirecting the guyline's pull to the end of the boom.

+First insert the stake through the holes in the end of the boom tube to make a figure 7.

+Point the boom toward the stand, and drive the stake in at an angle to keep the boom horizontal.
+Loop the end of the guyline over the end of the stake and under the tang, then twist the guyline around the boom end as shown right.

 The most challenging ground lacks any cohesion, like loose sand, pea gravel, or mud.
 If possible, excavate or relocate to find firmer ground.
 Try using both guylines and anchors on the foot end.
-If still insufficient, find a log or fill the carry bag with the loose material, tie guyline around the middle, and bury it crosswise at least several inches deep as a "dead man's anchor."
+If still insufficient, find a log or fill the carry bag with the loose material, tie the guyline around the middle, and bury it crosswise at least several inches deep as a "dead man's anchor."